CS-DS-125/125book/py4e_rst/05-iterations.rst

 This type of flow is called a *loop* because the third step loops back around to the top.
 We call each time we execute the body of the loop an *iteration*.
-For the above loop, we would say, “It had five iterations”, which means that the body of the loop was executed five times.
+For the above loop, we would say, "It had five iterations", which means that the body of the loop was executed five times.